jobackman/rpg-archive/docs/dying-earth/characters/rouya.md

 ## Beliefs:

-- The gods are not beyond reach, and neither is Nikou.
-If I must step into the shadows to find her, I will.
+- I must walk the path between gods and take what both have to offer.
 - The world calls me cursed, but my sister needs me—I will wield this affliction and defy their superstitions.
 - The weak cling to what they are.
-The strong accept what they must become.
+The faithful accept what they must become.

 ## Instincts: